gl-inet/docs4.x/docs/tutorials/how_to_set_up_a_guest_network.md

-# How to Set Up a Guest Wi-Fi Network on a GL.iNet Router
+# How to set up a guest Wi-Fi network on a GL.iNet router

 This tutorial will show you how to set up a guest Wi-Fi network on a GL.iNet router.